 Yes you can certainly change some colors and pictures here and there, but the overall look of the website will stay the same.
 Most people wouldn’t really care about lack of customization, but this leads to another issue…

-What this means is that the likelihood of someone making a website that looks almost identical to yours may very likely happen.
-This may diminish your site’s reputation in the eyes of the user (if they saw the other look alike page).
+What this means is that the likelihood of someone making a website that looks almost identical to yours may very likely happen, especially given how popular this program has been since it was released.
+This may diminish your page’s reputation in the eyes of the user (if they saw the other look alike page).

-For example, the website you’re on right now is a WordPress website which took me less than a minute to make using this program (it’s free).
+For example, the website you’re on right now is a WordPress website which took me less than a minute to make (It’s more like 30 seconds and I prove it) using the program I always utilize for website creation (it’s free).

-7. Limited space for smaller priced websites.
-The free website will give you about 1GB of space.
+7. Limited space for smaller priced pages.
+The free page will give you about 1GB of space.
 It’s not enough for someone whose looking to build an online business.
 The higher priced services increase the space from 2GB to an unlimited amount.
-Another reason I prefer my approach to building websites since it offers more than enough space for a website.
+And yes, the option I use has way more space.

 Final thoughts on Wix.
 Should you try it?